Mattiwatti/EfiGuard/README.md

 Loader vs UEFI driver entry comparison

 ## Booting the loader
-1. Download EfiGuard, go to `EFI/Boot` and rename either `Loader.efi` or `Loader.config.efi` to `bootx64.efi`.
+1. Download EfiGuard and rename `EFI/Boot/Loader.efi` to `bootx64.efi`.
-   The two are identical, except `Loader.config.efi` will prompt to configure the DSE patch method used by the driver before booting.
 2. Place the files on a boot drive such as a FAT32 formatted USB stick (for physical machines) or an ISO/virtual disk (for VMs).
    Assuming drive `X:`, the paths for the two files should now be `X:/EFI/Boot/{bootx64|EfiGuardDxe}.efi`
 3. Boot the machine from the drive you used in step 2.